 What if my child is resistant to quiet time?

-Here are some tips to help encourage quiet time:
+Tips to help encourage quiet time:

 Remember: Quiet time is beneficial for everyone in your house!
 Just because your child doesn’t want to be alone doesn’t mean you have to dismiss the idea of quiet time for kids altogether.
 Find ways that work for you, your child, and your family dynamic to make quiet time work in your home!